apache/nuttx/configs/same70-xplained/README.txt

         the the problem.
 Perhaps the radio was in a bad state for awhile;
         perhaps something I did masked the problem.
 However, all is well for the time being.

+        No significant functional testing has yet been performed.

   netnsh: